|

 the foundations of vehicle dynamics as experienced by Olley himself.
 His

-mathematics and explanations on oversteer/understeer, steering, ride, suspension
+mathematics and explanations on oversteer/understeer, steering, ride,

-design, oscillations of the unsprung masses,
+suspension design, oscillations of the unsprung masses, overall vehicle

-To read the text of the back cover, click
+To read the text of the back cover, click here.

 To see the Errata List, click here.